Post

 Interior

-• Description/Symptoms: Rattling or vibration noises may originate from the dashboard area, especially on rough roads.
+• Description/Symptoms: Owners have reported rattling noises coming from the dashboard area or other interior trim pieces, especially when driving on rough roads.

 • Recalls: None Found